We didn't guess.

 Source: 2026 study of 215 out candidates

-What we built: the campaign safety kit, the address honesty surfaces, and the harassment-response plan.
+What we built: the campaign safety kit and the address honesty surfaces, plus the harassment-response plan.
 Why: a 2026 study of 215 out candidates found roughly two-thirds faced in-person harassment and a third faced online death threats, with fewer than one in ten able to afford security.
 Abuse measurably reduces willingness to serve (Brennan Center 2024), most for women and officials of color.
-This is a measured crisis with almost no tooling — so we built some.
+This is a measured crisis with almost no tooling, so we built some.

 Only what people consent to.
 Every aggregate is floored at k≥5 (groups smaller than five are never shown).
-No pixels, no third-party trackers, no fingerprinting.
-Free-text — your words — is class-NEVER: it is never in any research payload.
+Our research carries no pixels and no third-party trackers.
+It has no fingerprinting either.
+Free-text (your words) is class-NEVER: it is never in any research payload.
 See the full data-trust page.

-Because our research layer is consented and anonymized by design, this platform doesn't just use the evidence base — it can extend it, with an outcome dataset assembled at a scale where the record is nearly blank.
-Want the aggregate briefing as the outcome dataset grows?
-Ask to be added — anonymized aggregates only, and you can stop any time.
+Our research layer is consented and anonymized by design.
+So this platform doesn't just use the evidence base.
+It extends it.
+It builds an outcome dataset where the public record is nearly blank.
+Want the aggregate briefing as that dataset grows?
+Ask to be added.
+Anonymized aggregates only, and you can stop any time.
 Questions? [email protected].